AqueM/webpage/_src/resources/webmastery/posts/eleventy/tags.md

 ```
 {% endraw %}

 There's a lot that one can be confused about when it comes to Eleventy's tags, so hopefully this snippet can help you.
-Take note of the `src` of the tag link — you'll have to adjust it for your folder structure!
+Take note of the `href` of the tag link — you'll have to adjust it for your folder structure!
 And, of course, you will need tag pages to link to.
 </section>
 <section>
 {% heading "h2", "taglist with excluded tags" %}